Applying for SteelTree Funding

 A full application for a SteelTree grant includes:

-Explanations of each can be found in Grant Application Instructions.
+Explanations of each can be found in the section below.

 Grantees will be asked to provide name recognition of the SteelTree Fund on all marketing materials.
 Applications should be submitted online at www.jewishpgh.org/grants.
-If you have questions about the application process, please email Shelly Parver, Senior Manager of Grantmaking and Allocations, at email@example.com.
+If you have questions about the application process, please email Shelly Parver, Assistant Planning Director, at firstname.lastname@example.org.

 *It is not mandatory that your project be backed by a tax-exempt organization (i.e. 501c3).
-However, if you do not have backing from such an organization and you would like to submit an application to SteelTree, you must contact Shelly Parver, Senior Manager of Grantmaking and Allocations, at firstname.lastname@example.org to understand potential tax implications of the grant.
+However, if you do not have backing from such an organization and you would like to submit an application to SteelTree, you must contact Shelly Parver, Assistant Planning Director, at email@example.com to understand potential tax implications of the grant.
 Please note that the SteelTree Fund does not fund political campaigns, capital campaigns, or endowments.

 Please answer the following questions about your project as succinctly as possible:

-- Project Description: Tell us about your project idea.
-Provide a short statement that summarizes the project for which you are requesting support and what it will achieve.
+- Project Summary: Tell us about your project idea.
+Provide a short statement that summarizes the project for which you are requesting support and what it will achieve. (word limit 150)

 - Timeline: When will your project activities occur?
 Provide start and end dates, and add any key dates or milestones for the implementation of your project.